 The aircraft’s retractable tricycle landing gear enables the flight crew to perform take-off and landing operations safely in difficult terrain conditions.

-A long ramp door will be fitted in the rear of the aircraft to provide easy access for survivors, search and rescue equipment and personnel.
+A long ramp door is fitted in the rear of the aircraft to provide easy access for survivors, search and rescue equipment and personnel.

 C295W cockpit and avionics

-The C295W SAR aircraft will incorporate night vision imaging system (NVIS)-compatible cockpit and advanced avionics suite.
+The C295W SAR aircraft incorporates night vision imaging system (NVIS)-compatible cockpit and advanced avionics suite.

-Featuring head-up displays (HUD) and enhanced video systems (EVS), the cockpit will provide improved situational awareness, allowing the Royal Canadian Air Force to perform search-and-rescue missions more effectively in all weather conditions.
+Featuring head-up displays (HUD) and enhanced video systems (EVS), the cockpit provides improved situational awareness, allowing the Royal Canadian Air Force to perform search-and-rescue missions more effectively in all weather conditions.

-The onboard digital avionics will provide flight safety and enhanced mission effectiveness, while reducing the pilot workload.
+The onboard digital avionics provide flight safety and enhanced mission effectiveness, while reducing the pilot workload.

-The aircraft will also be fitted with a FITS (Fully-Integrated Tactical System) mission system, which integrates the tactical information and mission sensors.
+The aircraft is also fitted with a FITS (Fully-Integrated Tactical System) mission system, which integrates the tactical information and mission sensors.